Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 In a sense, relativity is the search for invariants - the search for what we can all agree on.
 This is a kind of mission statement, which starts a quest to find out what these invariants are, and what are their consequences.
 The most beautiful thing about this rule is that it's so deeply constraining.
 Constraints don't hurt a scientific theory, they actually help it, by making it easier to falsify.

 It's also unnecessary.
 The fundamental covariant differential equations can be derived from a corresponding action integral.
 Action integrals are scalar invariants - quantities that are the same for all inertial grids.
-Hence, the principle of relativity can (and should) be stated in a simple form which speaks only of invariants - physical quantities that can be derived from measurements - as opposed to more abstract ideas about the form of covariant equations.
+Hence, the principle of relativity can (and should) be stated in a simple form which speaks only of invariants - physical quantities that can be related to measurements - as opposed to more abstract ideas about the form of covariant equations.

 There's an invariant universal speed limit for all signals.